History of Mexico: Constitutionalists in power, 1915–1920

 Venustiano Carranza promulgated a new constitution on February 5, 1917.
 The Mexican Constitution of 1917, with significant amendments in the 1990s, still governs Mexico.
 On 19 January 1917, a secret message (the Zimmermann Telegram) was sent from the German foreign minister to Mexico proposing joint military action against the United States if war broke out.
-The offer included material aid to Mexico to reclaim the territory lost during the Mexican–American War, specifically the American states of Texas, New Mexico, and Arizona.
-Carranza's generals told him that Mexico would lose to its much more powerful neighbor.
+The offer included material aid to Mexico to reclaim the territory lost during the Mexican–American War.
 Zimmermann's message was intercepted and published, causing outrage in the US and catalyzing an American declaration of war against Germany in early April.
 Carranza then formally rejected the offer, and the threat of war with the US eased.

 Carranza was assassinated in 1920 during an internal feud among his former supporters over who would replace him as president.

 Consolidation of revolution, 1920–1940

 Northern revolutionary generals as presidents

-Three Sonoran generals of the Constitutionalist Army, Álvaro Obregón, Plutarco Elías Calles, and Adolfo de la Huerta dominated Mexico in the 1920s.
+Three Sonoran generals of the Constitutionalist Army, Álvaro Obregón, Plutarco Elías Calles, and Adolfo de la Huerta dominated Mexican politics in the 1920s.
 Their life experience in Mexico's northwest, described as a "savage pragmatism" was in a sparsely settled region, conflict with Natives, secular rather than religious culture, and independent, commercially oriented ranchers and farmers.
-This was different from subsistence agriculture of the dense population of the strongly Catholic indigenous and mestizo peasantry of central Mexico.
-Obregón was the dominant member of the triumvirate, as the leading general in the Constitutionalist Army, who had defeated Pancho Villa in battle.
+This differed from the subsistence agriculture of the dense population of central Mexico's strongly Catholic indigenous and mestizo peasantry.
+Obregón was the dominant triumvirate member, the leading general in the Constitutionalist Army, who had defeated Pancho Villa in battle.
 All three were also skilled politicians and administrators.
-In Sonora they had "formed their own professional army, patronized and allied themselves with labor unions, and expanded the government authority to promote economic development."
+In Sonora, they "formed their professional army, patronized and allied themselves with labor unions, and expanded the government authority to promote economic development."
 Once in power, they scaled this up to the national level.